 Block any window whose title contains a keyword — catch social media tabs, news sites, and chat apps without listing every domain.

 Maximum enforcement — blocks Task Manager, PowerShell, Run dialog, CMD, and 30+ other escape routes.
-When you need to be truly locked in.

 Set recurring time windows when apps are automatically blocked — e.g. social media blocked 9am–5pm every weekday.